 What will change for current Kindergarten students?

 Kindergarten students will begin the screening process in December 2014.
 In-class services through individualization and differentiation began in September 2014 for first and second grade students.
 Services for Kindergarten students will begin in January after eligibility is determined.

 What will change for high school students?

-Eight graders enrolling into high school and current 9th through 11th graders will be served within the comprehensive high school setting at Mercer Island High School as they are now.
-Students will have the opportunity to enroll in course s such as Honors, Advanced Placement, College in the High School, and Running Start.
+Eighth graders enrolling in high school and current 9th through 11th graders will be served within the comprehensive high school setting at Mercer Island High School as they are now.
+Students will have the opportunity to enroll in courses such as Honors, Advanced Placement, College in the High School, and Running Start.
 Students identified as the most highly capable will be monitored for academic benefit by a team at the high school.

 PlacementAll second grade students and nominated third through seventh grade students are tested for eligibility.
 Those who meet the criteria are offered placement into our Highly Capable Program for the following year.
 The nomination timeline for the 2014-2015 school year is listed below.
 If you have any questions, you may contact Fred Rundle, 206-230-6336 or Nova Williams, 206-236-4510.